Group Therapy and Your Healing Cup of Tea

 The field of mental health is a complex system that utilizes the integration of biological, psychological, social and spiritual systems to theoretically explain the variation of genetic and environmental influences on human behavior.
 Empirical literature provides evidence that the complex structure of the brain is shaped by human transactions with the external world (Cozolino, 2014).
 The frontal lobes are the largest structures within the cerebral cortex of the brain (Cozolino, 2017).
 The cerebral cortex systematically organizes conscious experiences and environmental interactions (Cozolino, 2017).
 The maturation process of the cerebral cortex is contingent on life experiences.
 Research substantiates that chronic stress may result in impairment of executive functioning capacities.

-Empirical literature provides evidence that experiences of chronic stress can result in the excess production of glucocorticoids, which interfere with the structural development and functioning within the frontal lobe of the brain (Cozolino, 2017).
-Glucocorticoids are steroid molecules within the end of the hypothalamic-pituitary-adrenal (HPA) axis, which plays a fundamental role in the balance of rest and stress in relation to homeostasis within the body’s central nervous system (Charmandari et al, 2015).
 Glucocorticoids play an essential role in the maintenance of cardiovascular tone, and also acts as an agent of influence over the quality of inflammatory and immune responsiveness (Charmandari et al, 2015).
 The “stress hormone” cortisol is a primary glucocorticoid produced in the adrenal gland, with the primary function of responding to danger and environmental challenges (Cozolino, 2010).
 Cortisol is active in increasing memory, recycling energy and restoring homeostasis within the body following a brief episode of stress.
 Chronic stress results in the continuous release of the cortisol hormone, which inherently weakens the immune system (Cozolino, 2010).

 Attachment Theory, Childhood Attachment and Adult Outcomes

-The theory of attachment is conceptualized as the clinical compass to identifying therapeutic outcomes for children with trauma and stressor-related disorders.
-Attachment theory identifies individual interactions, with attachment figures, as the psychological marker for determining a child’s ability to develop social connections and healthy relationships during adulthood (Classen et al, 2014).
-It is imperative for clinical professionals to approach trauma-focused intervention, and assessment, from a biopsychosocial perspective.
 Research suggests that early childhood trauma experiences, with attachment figures, inherently alters the neurological structure and chemical connectivity of the brain (Corbin, 2007).
-Childhood attachment experiences are psychologically hindered by the presence of pathogenic caregiving, absentee parenting or traumatic disruption of early caregiving environment (Corbin, 2007).
 Stated specifiers of childhood neglect inhibits the neurological response of the Hypothalamic Pituitary Adrenal axis, which significantly impairs the regulation of the brain’s responsiveness to stress (Corbin, 2007).
 Childhood trauma and insecure attachment patterns influence behavioral and psychological outcomes during adulthood.
 Adults with a history of childhood trauma, and attachment insecurity, struggle to navigate safety within interpersonal relationships, and often demonstrate passive themes of powerlessness, distrust, shame, guilt and cycle of abuse patterns (Classen et al, 2014).

 Evidence-based Practice and Group Therapy

 Group psychotherapy researchers and practitioners report the importance of group leadership and group cohesion in treating depression, anxiety, trauma and stress-related disorders (Marmarosh et al, 2020).
-Empirical literature reports that, given the mental and physical health challenges presented by COVID-19, online group and on-site group therapy interventions are becoming more prevalent.
+Empirical literature reports that, given the mental and physical health challenges presented by COVID-19.
+Online group and on-site group therapy interventions are becoming more prevalent.
 In an evolving and changing world, where do you find your solace?
 Please join us at CAST Centers for a warm cup of tea.
 The group space is where your healing journey may commence.

 Text Us 424-302-2598